carolhanna01/HotBugs-dot-jar/README.md

 HotBugs.jar is built as an extension of the widely used [Bugs.jar](https://github.com/bugs-dot-jar/bugs-dot-jar) dataset.
 It is composed of a set of Apache Java time-critical bugs that were addressed with a hot fix.
 It introduces a more focused subset of bugs based on urgency and impact.
 Each included bug is labeled as high priority in its corresponding Jira issue, was resolved within a short time frame from issue creation, and is associated with a nearby release tag in the project's version history.
 This focus makes HotBugs.jar especially suited for studying rapid bug resolution, automated repair under production pressure, and tools for emergency software maintenance.

+For more information and resources, visit the [HotBugs.jar project page](https://solar.cs.ucl.ac.uk/os/hotfixbenchmark.html).

 ## How To Install

 For the first time, you should clone this repository as well as its submodules: